occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

 Now `filter` is statically imported from `org.occurrent.subscription.mongodb.MongoDBFilterSpecification` and `Filters` is imported from
 `com.mongodb.client.model.Filters` (i.e the normal way to express filters in MongoDB).
-However, it's recommended always start with an `OccurrentSubscriptionFilter` and only pick a more specific implementation if you cannot express your filter using the capabilities of `OccurrentSubscriptionFilter`.
+However, it's recommended to always start with an `OccurrentSubscriptionFilter` and only pick a more specific implementation if you cannot express your filter using the capabilities of `OccurrentSubscriptionFilter`.

 ### Blocking Subscription Stream Start Position